- What is the court sponsored ADR program?

 If you want to be listed as a court approved mediator, you must fulfill the requirements set forth in Title 17 of the Maryland Rules.
 A Form-Fillable PDF application must be submitted by selecting this link: Montgomery County Circuit Court Mediator Application"().
 After your application is reviewed by the Administrative Judge, you will receive a letter informing you of the results.

-- On the last page of the Application there is a “Submit by E-mail” button, which will provide further instructions on how to email the application along with the attachments necessary as stated in Title 17.
+- Email the completed Application to MediatorApp@mcccourt.com, along with the attachments necessary as stated in Title 17.

 1All cases are assigned a track based on a number of factors related to the issues in the case.